Bailiwick Bat Survey

 Are you batty about bats?

 The Bailiwick Bat Survey is a citizen science project which aims to improve understanding of local bat distribution and activity.
-We are always on the look out for more volunteers to help us map the distribution and activity of the different bat species across all islands of the Bailiwick.

 Anyone can get involved - you don't need to be a bat expert!